M-Fly-Aero-Design/cv-starter-projects/README.md

 Congratulations, this concludes your introduction to computer vision!

 We are always looking to make improvements to our material!
 This tutorial is very new, so any feedback you have is greatly appreciated.
-Please don't hesitate to message me on slack or via email (marcusvc@umich.edu).
+Please don't hesitate to message me on slack or via email (jaclin@umich.edu).